ThomasColliers/glexp-transformations/README.md

 OpenGL Experiment - Transformations
 ===================================

-Simple setup with a UI to build some Matrix transforms intuition.
+Simple experiment with a UI to build some Matrix transforms intuition.